“Sindy really has it all”

 - ‘Grooming Set’ now renamed as ‘Horse Accessory Pack’, still with same reference (Ref 44425).
 As noted previously (see 1977 Scenesetters) the horse comb and brush and broom have been found in a variety of colours and this pack was now photographed with a yellow broom.

-- Kitchen Stools was not shown in the Pedigree literature anymore.
+but the Kitchen Stools was not shown in the Pedigree literature anymore.

 Some of the 1977 “Sindy Mini scenesetters” were still available and these sets were described in the 1978 trade catalogue as